joshuamainsmith/CEN_3031_Final_Project/README.md

 #### `.gitignore` - Tells git which files to ignore
 #### `README` - This file!

-## Learn More
-To learn how to setup a local MongoDB instance for testing, check out how to [connect to MongoDB](https://docs.mongodb.com/guides/server/drivers/).

-To learn how to deploy a full-stack web app to heroku, check out [this great guide](https://daveceddia.com/deploy-react-express-app-heroku/).

-To learn React, check out the [React documentation](https://reactjs.org/).

-## Filling Database with dummy data
+## Filling Database with dummy data for Development

 Make sure to make a `config.js` file inside `server/config` and have the right db uri (local or remote).